opendatasoft/ods-documentation-explore-api/source/includes/v2/_metadata.md

 Metadata is data describing the dataset itself.

 Each metadata belongs to a metadata template.
-Each metadata template has a type : `basic`, `interop` or `extra`.
+Each metadata template has a type: `basic`, `interop` or `extra`.

 - basic: include metadata users can see.
 This includes the title, the license attached to the data...
 - interoperability: metadata usually described in specific standards (such as DCAT or INSPIRE), intended for automatic usage by other systems for interoperability purposes, or for regulatory compliance.